Scar: Myofibroblast

 The myofibroblasts make up a high proportion of the fibroblasts proliferating in the postembryonic wound at the onset of healing.
 In the rat model, for instance, myofibroblasts can constitute up to 70% of the fibroblasts, and is responsible for fibrosis on tissue.
 Generally, the myofibroblasts disappear from the wound within 30 days, but can remain in pathological cases in hypertrophy, such as keloids.
 Myofibroblasts have plasticity and in mice can be transformed into fat cells, instead of scar tissue, via the regeneration of hair follicles.

 Mechanical stress

-Wounds under 2mm generally do not scar but larger wounds generally do scar.
-In 2011 it was found that mechanical stress can stimulate scarring and that stress shielding can reduce scarring in wounds.
-In 2021 it was found that using chemicals to manipulate fibroblasts to not sense mechanical stress brought scar-free healing.
+Wounds under 2 millimeters generally do not scar, but larger wounds generally do scar.
+In 2011, it was found that mechanical stress can stimulate scarring and that stress shielding can reduce scarring in wounds.
+In 2021, it was found that using chemicals to manipulate fibroblasts to not sense mechanical stress brought scar-free healing.
 The scar-free healing also occurred when mechanical stress was placed onto a wound.